CaveAgent: Transforming LLMs into Stateful Runtime Operators: CaveAgent: Stateful Runtime Management

-Notably, the runtime stream can assign values to new variables during the interaction process and inject them into the Persistent Namespace (in-runtime context).
-This enables heavy context in complex tasks, such as large DataFrames, graphs, or other intricate data structures, to be managed entirely by the Python runtime stream as stateful variables.
-Their values are thus preserved natively in persistent runtime memory without requiring repeated serialization into text, effectively eliminating the risk of hallucination that arises from lossy textual representations.
-Besides, the agent can inject and store crucial information (such as key reasoning chains and intermediate data analysis results) via new persistent variables into in-runtime context, retaining only a lightweight description and reference in its in-prompt context.
-Consequently, the runtime functions as an external memory dictionary, allowing the agent to actively retrieve this memory as native, lossless Python objects, thus achieving a form of context compression and avoiding catastrophic forgetting.
-This property is crucial, as it addresses persistent challenges in agentic tool use—specifically memory, dynamic decision-making, and long-horizon reasoning \citep{bfcl}.
-Meanwhile, this system also makes the manipulation of data objects and propagating them between multiple-turns much easier, no matter how complex the data structures are.
+The runtime stream can also assign values to new variables during interaction and inject them into the persistent namespace (in-runtime context).
+This enables large context in complex tasks, such as large DataFrames, graphs, or other data structures, to be managed entirely by the Python runtime stream as stateful variables.
+Their values are preserved natively in persistent runtime memory without requiring repeated serialization into text, eliminating the risk of hallucination from lossy textual representations.

+\textbf{Code as Action, State as Memory} \quad The agent stores key information (such as reasoning chains and intermediate data analysis results) as persistent variables in the runtime context, retaining only a lightweight description and reference in its in-prompt context.
+The runtime thus functions as an external memory, allowing the agent to retrieve stored data as native Python objects, achieving context compression and reducing progressive context degradation in multi-turn interactions.
+This property addresses persistent challenges in agentic tool use, specifically memory, dynamic decision-making, and long-horizon reasoning \citep{bfcl}.